Battles of Idar: Background

 When Sanga came to the throne, the Gujarat Sultanate was at the meridian of its power and prosperity under Muzaffar Shah II.
 It was through Idar that Sanga came into collision with the Sultan of Gujarat.
 Idar, was a small Rathore Rajput principality situated on the borders of Gujarat.
 Its ruler, Rao Bhan, died, leaving two sons, Suraj Mal and Bhim.
 Suraj Mal succeeded to the throne but died after a reign of 18 months, leaving a minor son Rai Mal, who became the Rao of Idar.
 He was, however, deposed by Bhim, who usurped the throne.
 Rai Mal fled to Chittor for shelter.
-Bhim dying a few days after this, his son Bhar Mal, became Rao of Idar.
+Bhim died a few days after this, and his son Bhar Mal, became Rao of Idar.
 Rai Mal on growing up to manhood claimed his patrimony with the assistance of Maharana Sanga, in A.D.
 1514 he regained Idar, expelling Bhar Mal, who appealed for help to Sultan Muzaffar Shah II of Gujarat Sultanate.

-First Battle of idar
+First battle of Idar

-Second Battle
+Second battle

 The Sultan at this time was on the borders of Malwa watching developments in that country.
 When the envoys of Bhar Mal reached Muzaffar II, he sent Nizam-ul-mulk with an army to reinstate Bhar Mal on the gadi of Idar.
 The Mirat-i-sikandari says that" in A.D.
 1517, Rai Mal fought with the Gujarat armies and was sometimes defeated sometimes victorious."
 Ferishta says that Rai Mal was defeated and that he retired to the hilly tract of Bijanagar.
 Nizam-ul-mulk after reinstating Bhar Mal on the gadi of Idar, went in pursuit of Rai Mal.
 Rai Mal issued from the hills and attacked the Gujarat army.
 In the battle that took place, Nizam-ul-mulk was severely defeated and his best officers and soldiers were slain.
 The Sultan thereupon recalled Nizam-ul-mulk to Ahmadabad.